isomerpages/moe-aitongsch/_co-curriculum/Co Curricular Activities (CCA)/Drama Club.md

 ---
 <p><strong>Synopsis:</strong>
 </p>
-<p>The Bilingual Drama Club is an excellent choice of CCA for students who
+<p>The Bilingual Drama CCA is the perfect place for students who love to
-aspire to express themselves artistically through drama.
-Our aim is to nurture members to be passionate and committed cultural enthusiasts.
-They will be trained in drama techniques like forming tableaux, improvisation, choral reading, theatre sports, exploring the use of body movements and voice projection.Members will be given opportunities to put up performances for their fellow schoolmates.</p>
+perform, create, and have fun with stories!
+Through exciting activities like improvisation games, choral reading, and theatre sports, members learn to express themselves confidently in both languages.
+They’ll explore how to use their voices, faces, and movements to bring characters to life while building teamwork and imagination.
+Best of all, members will get the chance to shine on stage and perform for their schoolmates — celebrating creativity, friendship, and the joy of drama!</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>